AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/migration.md

 ## Key Dates
 <!-- need to add date and contact info -->

-Migration Start Date: TBD
+Migration Start Date: August 15, 2024
-Expected Completion Date: TBD
+Expected Completion Date: October 15, 2024

-If you have any questions or concerns, reach out to our team directly by email at [contact].
+If you have any questions or concerns, contact our team directly, by emailing nrobichaud@adobe.com and pganapat@adobe.com or by joining the [#app-builder-community](https://adobeioruntime.slack.com/archives/C02BQJZQXU4) Slack channel.